TedHusted/awake/awake.md/awake.md

 “You think Brent drove into the guardrail himself?”

 “We don’t think anything right now, Mr, Geller” says Park.
-“We’re just asking routine questions.”
+“These are routine questions.”

 “Are there more questions?”
 Toby asks, sounding tired.
 “I’d like to get back up to the room.
 When Brent wakes up, he can decide about the data.“

 “Thank you for your time, Mr. Geller.
 We appreciate that you took the time to talk to us.”
-Park and Tate stand up to leave as Toby exits quickly.
+Park and Tate stand up to leave as Toby exits.

 “So, that went well,” says Park.